In Omaha, pre-flop play matters slightly less than it does in Hold’em.

 - The more mistakes you make the more money you’ll lose

-So just like in Hold’em, you have to practice great discipline, avoid trouble hands and focus on great money earners in Omaha.
+It’s that simple.
+So, just like in Hold’em, you have to practice great discipline, avoid trouble hands and focus on great money earners in Omaha.

 When you play good hands before the flop, your flop play and onward becomes much, much easier.